Memorial Day Weekend Tick Awareness

 We have to remind you that with rising temperatures coincides tick-borne illness.
 We’re strong believers in that “prevention is better than a cure,” and that a PROACTIVE approach with tick safety is the only way to do it.

-Here are 10 tips to embrace to decrease the risk of contracting a tick-related illness.
+Here are 10 tips to embrace and decrease the risk of contracting a tick-related illness.

 Remember, ticks can be found anywhere.
 It’s important to use repellent when going outdoors and to check for ticks often.